 Asian Style Sauce

-This could include the pungent, Thai-style offerings such as sriracha, which are strong garlic/red chile/sugar sauces.
+This could include pungent, Thai-style offerings such as sriracha, which are strong garlic/red chile/sugar sauces.
 It could refer to a sweeter, lighter red chile sauce as well, or even a spicy kind of paste called a sambal.
 Asian sauces could also be chile or non-chile varieties like fish sauces, soy sauces, or sweet and sour sauces.

 An Asian-style condiment originating from Thailand that typically uses red fermented peppers, garlic, and sugar, along with vinegar and salt.
+Usually has a strong presence of sweet chiles and bitter garlic.

 Caribbean Style Sauce

-A Caribbean or Tropical hot sauce will often have a slightly more complex taste than a run of the mill pepper sauce.
+A Caribbean or Tropical hot sauce will often have a slightly more complex taste than a run-of-the-mill pepper sauce.
 Sometimes these will incorporate mustard, habaneros, Scotch bonnet peppers, or fruit to create a distinctive flavor and texture.
-Should not be confused with a Caribbean or Jamaican Jerk style sauce.
+Should not be confused with a Caribbean or Jamaican Jerk-style sauce.

 Southwestern or Mexican Style

-A general category of pepper sauces usually heavy in smoked jalapenos called chipotles and vary in heat levels
+A general category of pepper sauces usually heavy in smoked jalapenos called chipotles and vary in heat levels.

 The most popular kind of chile pepper sauce in America.
 These are any thin, watery sauce that consists mainly of vinegar, salt, and peppers (can be cayenne, tabasco, or jalapenos, and are sometimes fermented).
 Most of the major American brands (Tabasco, Frank’s, Crystal, Trappey’s, et al.) are Louisiana style.